 • As your lease gets shorter, it becomes harder to sell.
 Some purchasers just don’t like short leases and many mortgage lenders refuse to lend on leases with only 65 years left

-• Unless you accept that your lease is eventually going to be handed back to your landlord, it will need renewing eventually – and every year that goes by, the cost of the cost of extending the lease on a flat increases – especially when the remaining lease drops below 80 years
+• Unless you accept that your lease is eventually going to be handed back to your landlord, it will need renewing eventually – and every year that goes by the cost of extending the lease on a flat increases – especially when the remaining lease drops below 80 years

 Click here to find out more about lease extension

 Extending your lease – the private and statutory alternatives

 There are 2 ways to get your leasehold extension.
 There is the formal or statutory route. under this, there is a strict timetable and standard applications that need to be completed.
 In contrast you can also negotiate a lease extension outside the act – that is referred to as a private voluntary or informal lease extension.
 The 2 are quite different with advantages and disadvantages and whether a formal or informal lease extension is right for you will depend on your individual circumstances.

 Click here to read more about private and statutory lease extensions